 If you've decided you want a living trust to avoid probate, how should you proceed?
 Do you need a lawyer, or can you make a living trust yourself?
 With a little education, most people can draw up a perfectly legal living trust for next to nothing.
 Read on to learn how living trusts help avoid probate, how to make a living trust, and whether you can make one yourself.

 For many Americans, a significant goal of estate planning is to avoid probate.
 A revocable living trust, unlike a will, offers a fast, private, probate-free way to transfer one's property after death.
 Although a living trust is not a complete substitute for a will (it doesn't allow you to name a guardian for a child, for example), it is definitely a more efficient way to transfer property at death, especially large-ticket items such as a house.

-You may assume that paying $1,000 or more for the assistance of a professional means you'll receive good value -- you get what you pay for, right?
+You may assume that paying thousands of dollars for the assistance of a professional means you'll receive good value.
+You get what you pay for, right?
 Maybe not.
-If you are willing to invest a couple of hours of your time using a top quality do-it-yourself resource, you may end up with just as good a result.
+If you are willing to invest a couple of hours of your time using a top-quality do-it-yourself resource, you may end up with just as good a result.

 To understand why most lawyers charge too much for a living trust and why it is safe to do it yourself, it helps to know that a living trust is about as easy to prepare as a will.
 To draft a standard living trust—which is what most attorneys offer—you start with a lot of legal boilerplate (off-the-shelf legal language) and add the following information: